Intensive Group Program for OCD

 What is the Group Intensive Program

-The Group Intensive consists of 4 days (from Thursday to Sunday), in which the main objective is the work of unblocking the nervous system, trapped in repeated thoughts, in the performance of mental or physical rituals and in anxiety.
+The Group Intensive consists of 3 days (from Friday to Sunday), in which the main objective is the work of unblocking the nervous system, trapped in repeated thoughts, in the performance of mental or physical rituals, and in anxiety.
 In short, in fear.
 In this unlocking phase, patients are intensively immersed in a program that explores and activates all areas of the human personality, both mental and physical.

 The IPITIA psychologists and a series of professional specialists in different areas guide patients towards the activation of the repressed elements of the nervous system, whose unblocking is the basis for achieving future improvements in terms of reducing obsessive symptoms.